SeqWare/seqware/seqware-distribution/docs/site/content/docs/21-study-reporter.md

 The samples in this folder would be the leaf the hierarchy going from PCSI_0006 to PCSI_0006_Pa_X_PE_234_EX.

 ### 2. Production format
-The production format mimicks the data structure used by the production team that is expected by some of their tools.
+The production format mimics the data structure used by the production team that is expected by some of their tools.
 It can be toggled on using the --prod-format tag.

 ## Excel CSV File